CBS Building: Architecture

-The CBS Building was designed by Eero Saarinen, with the George A. Fuller Company as the general contractor for the project.
+The CBS Building was designed by Eero Saarinen, whose other designs ranged from the Gateway Arch, the General Motors Technical Center, and the Dulles International Airport Main Terminal to chairs for the Knoll company.
+The George A. Fuller Company was the general contractor for the project.
 Cosentini Associates was the mechanical engineer, while Paul Weidlinger was the structural engineer.
-Carson, Lundin, and Shaw planned the interior layout of the building, designing the mechanical systems and interior partitions.
+Carson, Lundin & Shaw planned the interior layout of the building, designing the mechanical systems and interior partitions.
 Acoustical engineer Paul Veneklasen advised the firm on how to design different spaces in the building, based on varying acoustical requirements for different divisions.
 The furnishings were manufactured by Florence Knoll Bassett, whom Saarinen had invited to the project shortly before his death in 1961.
 CBS's design director Lou Dorfsman and president Frank Stanton worked with Knoll to arrange the art in the building.

 The building measures 135 by 160 ft and is 491 ft tall, with 38 stories.
 It does not contain any setbacks on intermediate levels.
 The building is recessed 25 ft from the lot line on the north, west, and south and is recessed the same distance from an auxiliary building to the east.
 A separate structure with a loading area was provided east of the building, allowing the main structure to be a standalone slab.
-The building's massing related to that of earlier standalone buildings, such as Eliel Saarinen's unbuilt Tribune Tower design and Louis Sullivan's Guaranty Building.
-However, the uniform treatment of the CBS Building's facade differed greatly from these earlier designs, which had been divided horizontally into three sections.
+The building's massing evoked those of earlier standalone buildings, such as the unbuilt Tribune Tower design by Eero Saarinen's father Eliel, as well as Louis Sullivan's Guaranty Building.
+By contrast, the uniform treatment of the CBS Building's facade differed from these earlier designs, which were divided horizontally into three sections.